Brick kiln landscape

 A crisis hiding in plain sight.

 The "Brick Belt" is one of the world's most essential and most overlooked pollution crises.
-The bricks that build schools, hospitals, and homes come at a staggering cost to the people who make them and the communities around them.
+The bricks that build schools, hospitals, and homes come with a significant environmental cost to the communities around them.

 A public health emergency